 Food Waste Collection Pilot

-Starting on May 10th, 2017 the City will be conducting a pilot program to collect food waste curbside.
-Residents in Knightville and a portion of Meetinghouse Hill will receive a 6-gallon bin for food waste, and be expected to set these bins on the curb along with trash and recycling weekly.
-The food waste may be kept loose or in clear bags within these bins and residents will be responsible for cleaning them.
+On May 10th, 2017 the City launched a one-year curbside food waste collection pilot program.
+Residents in the Knightville and a portion of the Meetinghouse Hill received a 6-gallon bin to collect food waste in.
+These bins are set out each week with regular trash and recycling for pick-up.
+The food waste may be kept loose or in clear bags within these bins and residents are responsible for cleaning them.

 **Additional bins will be set up at the Transfer Station (929 Highland Ave) for residents who do not fall within the pilot area.